 Remortgage Calculator

 When your current mortgage deal ends you’ll be moved to your lender’s more expensive standard variable rate unless you remortgage to a new deal.
 Our remortgage calculator estimates the monthly cost of your remortgage repayments instantly.
-Use it to work out your likely new costs, compare two mortgages and then speak to our partners at L&C to find you the best deal.
+Use it to work out your likely new costs, compare two mortgages and then speak to our partners at Mortgage Advice Bureau to find the best deal for you.

 What next?